armbian/documentation/docs/User-Guide_Getting-Started.md

 Please, make sure you have:

-- a proper power supply according to the board manufacturer requirements (basic usage example: 5V/2A with DC Jack barrel OR **thick** USB cable)
+- a proper power supply according to the board manufacturer requirements (basic usage example: 5V/2A with DC Jack barrel or **thick** USB cable)
 - a reliable SD card (see below "How to prepare a SD card?")

 ## What to download?

-The download for each image consists of three separate files:  An **xz-compressed image file**, a **sha file** for download verification and an **asc file** for image authentication.
+The download for each image consists of three separate files:

+- a **xz-compressed image file**,
+- a **sha file** for download verification
+- and an **asc file** for image authentication.

 For each board we usually provide: